kubernetes/website/content/en/blog/_posts/2024-08-22-Fine-grained-SupplementalGroups-control/index.md

 ---

-This blog discusses a new feature in Kubernetes 1.31 to improve the handling of supplementary groups in containers in Pods.
+This blog discusses a new feature in Kubernetes 1.31 to improve the handling of supplementary groups in containers within Pods.

 ## Motivation: Implicit group memberships defined in `/etc/group` in the container image

-Although this behavior may not be quite popular by many Kubernetes cluster users/admins, kubernetes, by default, _merges_ group information from the Pod with information defined in `/etc/group` in the container image.
+Although this behavior may not be popular with many Kubernetes cluster users/admins, kubernetes, by default, _merges_ group information from the Pod with information defined in `/etc/group` in the container image.

 Let's see an example, below Pod specifies `runAsUser=1000`, `runAsGroup=3000` and `supplementalGroups=4000` in the Pod's security context.